Jersey Zoo: Gorillas

 The western lowland gorilla family has been represented at Jersey Zoo since it first opened in 1959, when they had only an infant female (thought to be male at first) gorilla named N'Pongo, who was later joined by a younger infant female gorilla named Nandi.
 The current enclosure includes an outdoor play area, and three internal rooms, two large on-show ones and a smaller off-show one.
 The family of five is led by a silverback called Badongo, who was born in La Vallée des Singes, a zoo in France.
 Badongo is the successor of Ya Kwanza, and has had two offspring with Bahasha, a male named Indigo and a female named Amari.
 Indigo has since left to start his own family.
 The remaining members of the troupe are Kishka (who died in 2024), and Hlalli Kahilli a female descendant of Jambo and N'Pongo.
+Female Afia joined them in June 2026 from Bristol zoo.

-A expanded and updated gorilla complex is due to be completed in 2024.
+An expanded and updated gorilla complex was completed in 2026.